-Sarah Loftus, the CEO of the Lincoln Business Investment Group said: “I think it has been incredibly tough for them and I think some will struggle to just open outdoors.
+Sarah Loftus, the CEO of the Lincoln Business Improvement Group said: “I think it has been incredibly tough for them and I think some will struggle to just open outdoors.

 “I hope that grants and support are still in place for those that can’t make the figures add up to open outdoors because they haven’t got the space.

 “What we don’t want to happen is them to fall into a trap of not being able to still furlough their staff or still get grants for that one month because that one month could kill them.”

 Under the Government’s plan, hospitality venues will be able accommodate people outside from no earlier than April 12.

 For those who cannot accommodate people outside, the wait is extended to a minimum of May 17.